MetOffice/lfric_core/documentation/source/user_guide/components/science.rst

 Science Component
 =================

-The LFRic infrastructure is intended to support a wide veriety of environmental models.
-These share a lot of fundamental mathematics which are encompased by this component.
+The LFRic infrastructure is intended to support a wide variety of environmental models.
+These models have a lot of common scientific and mathematical requirements.
+The science component provides a central location for holding code supporting such requirements.